When it comes to suits, rules should be bent, but not broken by most people. There are many ways to look at the way history treats the trendsetters.

 Pins are another accessory that is prone to overabundance.
-The beauty of a Red Rose Lapel pin is breathtaking, and almost better than the real thing.
-This is especially true when it comes to silvers, golds and even platinum’s.
+The beauty of a Red Rose Lapel pin is breathtaking and almost better than the real thing.
+This is especially true when it comes to silvers, golds, and even platinum’s.

 Pins are a part of your suit only if you allow them, and only if the event requires them.
-So if your pin looks like it is telling a story on your chest then it’s time to scale it back.
-Which leads to the next accessory, and one of the serial rule breakers.
+So if your pin looks like it is telling a story on your chest, then it’s time to scale it back.

-Cufflinks are the easiest accessory to match with a suit, but the biggest rule breaker when it comes to diversifying.
-Owning 4 suits and one pair of cufflinks doesn’t mean the cufflinks go with all the suits.
+Cufflinks are the easiest accessory to match with a suit, but the most significant rule-breaker when it comes to diversifying.
+Owning four suits and one pair of cufflinks doesn’t mean the cufflinks go with all the suits.

 Final Note On Accessories

 So if you feel the need to put on suspenders with your suit, leave the belt at home.
-As a rule of etiquette, it’s always a good idea to wear a sport coat or suit jacket when you do.
+As a rule of thumb, it’s always good to wear a sports coat or suit jacket when you do.

-That means spending more time making the suit perfect pre-accessory and adding the finishing touches later.
+That means spending more time making the perfect suit pre-accessory and adding the finishing touches later.
 When you use accessories to enhance an already perfect suit, it becomes a beautiful combo that completes your vision.

 Bending the Rules?

-All of the rules of etiquette are bent or totally destroyed at one point.
+All of the rules of etiquette are bent or destroyed at one point.
 They remain in effect for a reason, even when it comes to watches.

-As long as you’re confident in the suit you step into, then it’s a perfect match.
+As long as you’re confident in the suit you step into, it’s a perfect match.
 Suits are meant to boost confidence and be comfortable.
 Find the layer in your suit that is giving you the most trouble, and attack it.

 If it is something small like a belt, then congratulations!
 You’re a step ahead of millions of men.
-If it is something more external like matching colors or styles, then take the time to find out what you don’t know.
+If it is something more external, like matching colors or styles, then take the time to find out what you don’t know.